Root Cause Research and Assessments

 The Peer Performance Exchange

-The Peer Performance Exchange (PPE) was created in order to increase the impact of non-profit programs focusing on the fields of youth career development and college access and success.
-The participating non-profit programs were interested in better understanding best practices in the field, receiving support on how to implement those best practices, and connecting with a network of peers doing similar work to share learnings to improve program quality.
+The Peer Performance Exchange (PPE) was created in order to increase the impact of nonprofit programs focusing on youth career development and college access and success.
+The nonprofit organizations sought a structured way to evaluate their programs and connect with a network of other changemakers in the field, share best practices, and continue to improve program quality.

 ABCD – SummerWorks Program